pablisch/gallery/README.md

 - Delete account with option of whether to leave or delete images and comments
 - like and unlike other people's comments
 - Comment on comments

+## Usage

+This gallery app can easily be cloned and with very limited adaption can serve as an image share for an event, holiday, wedding, etc. It seems very feasible to adapt the app so that it can have a feature to easily achive such a functionality within the main app.
+**Example:** Bob and Aisha are getting married and send out a link to a `Bob and Aisha's Wedding` specific clone of this app so that all of their guests can upload images they take of the special day as the day goes on.

 ## Setting up the app